Azure/azure-iot-middleware-freertos/README.md

 This repository uses `CMake` to build.
 To integrate into your project, it requires three paths.
 You can set these either in the configuration step of CMake with a `-D` or add them as cache variables in your CMake.

-- `freertos_directory`: Full path to a directory which contains FreeRTOS ([as set up on GitHub](https://github.com/FreeRTOS/FreeRTOS)).
+- `FREERTOS_DIRECTORY`: Full path to a directory which contains FreeRTOS ([as set up on GitHub](https://github.com/FreeRTOS/FreeRTOS)).
-- `freertos_port_directory`: The full path to the freertos port that you would like to use.
+- `FREERTOS_PORT_DIRECTORY`: The full path to the freertos port that you would like to use.
 On GitHub you can find [the list here](https://github.com/FreeRTOS/FreeRTOS-Kernel/tree/main/portable).
-Locally, if you initialize the FreeRTOS submodules, you can find the options in `<freertos_directory>/FreeRTOS/Source/portable`
+Locally, if you initialize the FreeRTOS submodules, you can find the options in `<FREERTOS_DIRECTORY>/FreeRTOS/Source/portable`
-- `config_directory`: The full path which has the following files: `FreeRTOSConfig.h`, `azure_iot_config.h`, and `core_mqtt_config.h`.
+- `CONFIG_DIRECTORY`: The full path which has the following files: `FreeRTOSConfig.h`, `azure_iot_config.h`, and `core_mqtt_config.h`.

 With those options added, the following CMake target will be available to integrate into your project: